 PhD MCPP, MRSC, BSc (Hons) Phyto, BSc (Hons) Chem, CChem, DoIC, ARCS Dr Chris Etheridge is a leading Medical Herbalist (Phytotherapist) with extensive experience as a herbal practitioner, researcher and writer.

-Timothy Bond BSc(hons) PhD has over 14 years experience in Tea from laboratory based-analysis to factory production.
-Tim is currently Technical Director for Finlay Tea Solutions and Finlay Tea Extracts one of the largest manufacturers and traders of leaf tea, decaffeinated tea and tea extracts.
+Timothy Bond BSc(hons) PhD has over 18 years experience in Tea from laboratory based-analysis to factory production.
+Tim is currently Technical Director for AVT Tea Services Limited, the worlds largest decaffeinated tea supplier and a major supplier of tea extracts and spice oleoresins.

 Lynne Garton BSc (Hons), RD is a qualified nutritionist and dietician with over 23 years experience in food, diet and health.
 She has a first class degree in Nutrition and a Postgraduate Diploma in Dietetics from King's College, London and has worked within the NHS and in industry.

 One of the world's leading periodontologists, Professor Robin Seymour has been, and continues to be, a leading author of many published academic papers and has a particular interest around periodontology and restorative dentistry.